Last Updated on March 3, 2026

 - The ACT and SAT tests’ respective syllabuses

-- If there is a time constraint if you are confident in your ability to prepare within the given time frame,
+- If there is a time constraint, and you are confident in your ability to prepare within the given time frame,

 - Additionally, the applicant’s prior knowledge level is based on both examinations, which are used to determine which exam the applicant could potentially perform better on.